TestProjects-Sigma/sigmatoolkit/README.md

 ## Contributing

-This tool is designed with modularity in mind.
+SigmaToolkit is designed with modularity and extensibility in mind.
 The clean OOP structure makes it easy to:

+### Adding New Features
+- **New testing tabs**: Follow the BaseTab pattern for consistent integration
+- **Extend existing functionality**: Add methods to existing tool classes
+- **Integrate with other tools**: Use the established signal/slot pattern for UI updates
+- **Custom protocols**: Add new network testing protocols following existing patterns

+### Code Structure
-- Add new testing tabs
+- **BaseTab class**: Inherit from this for all new testing tabs
-- Extend existing functionality
-- Integrate with other tools
-- Customize for specific environments
+- **Tool classes**: Separate business logic from UI components
+- **Signal-based communication**: Use PyQt signals for thread-safe UI updates
+- **Modular design**: Each testing category is self-contained and independent

+### Development Guidelines
+- **Follow PEP 8**: Python style guidelines for consistent code
+- **Error handling**: Comprehensive try-catch blocks with user-friendly messages
+- **Threading safety**: Use QTimer or proper signal/slot patterns for UI updates
+- **Cross-platform**: Test on Windows, Linux, and macOS when possible
+- **Documentation**: Update README.md with new features and version changes

+### Future Enhancement Ideas
+- **Mail header analyzer**: Parse and analyze email delivery paths
+- **SSH terminal integration**: Built-in secure shell connectivity
+- **System monitoring**: CPU, memory, and disk usage monitoring
+- **Certificate analysis**: SSL/TLS certificate validation and inspection
+- **Packet capture**: Basic network packet analysis capabilities

 ## Support